 Joint Base Myer – Henderson HallVirginia

-• The U.S. Army Military District of Washington Commanding General is the Senior Commander for Joint Base Myer – Henderson Hall.
+• The U.S. Army Military District of Washington Commanding General has Senior Commander responsibilities for Joint Base Myer – Henderson Hall.

 • The only U.S. Army and U.S. Marine Corps joint base in the Department of Defense.